hoodiehq-archive/documentation/worker.md

 So far, so good.

 Next up, we’ll format our message a little bit.
 Before we dive into the actual formatting code, we’ll *define* a format that we expect a log object to look like.
 This can be later be enforced, so we know only to expect objects of the type `log` that have all the required fields.

+    {
+        "_id": "log/*",
+        "message": "Log Message",
+        "timestamp": 1234567890123, // seconds since epoch
+        "level": "one of 'info', 'warn', 'debug', 'tmi'", "tag": "(optional, user-defined tag)"
+    }

+We’ll take objects of that structure and turn them into a string that looks like this:

+    timestamp [level[, tag]: message

+For example:

+    1234567890123 [debug]: Hello World

+Or, with a tag:

+    1234567890123 [info, email]: Email X Sent.

+Let’s do it!

+    WorkerLog.prototype._changesCallback = function(error, message)
+    {
+        var obj = message.doc;
+        if(obj._id.substr(0, 3) != "log") {
+            return;
+        }

+        var log_message = "";
+        if(obj.tag) {
+            log_message = util.format("%d [%s, %s]: %s",
+                obj.timestamp, obj.level, obj.tag, obj.message);
+        } else {
+            log_message = util.format("%d [%s]: %s",
+                obj.timestamp, obj.level, obj.message);
+        }
+        console.log(log_message);
+    }

+We keep looking for `log` documents.
+The we see if the current object has a `tag` member, and format the message string accordingly.
+Finally, we output the message.

+Note that we are using the `util` module here.
+It ships with Node.js, so you don’t have to install anything, but to use it you have to declare it in your module.
+We add this to the top of our `index.js` file:

+    var util = require("util");

+If you run your worker again now, you should see a bunch of undefined and NaN messages.
+That’s because your test document from earlier doesn’t have the required fields.
+If you go to CouchDB’s [administration console](http://127.0.0.1:5984/_utils/), you can edit the document and add the fields `message`, `timestamp` and `level`, and if you want `tag`, but that’s no required.

+When you save the document now, you should see something like this:

+    1342020415 [debug]: hello world

+Or, when you have a `tag`:

+    1342020415 [debug, foo]: hello world

+Yay logging, we are getting closer.

+Finally, we want to log to a file, not just the command line.
+To do this, we’ll use Node.js’s `fs.appendFileSync()` method.
+To get access to that method, we need to require the `fs` module at the top of our `index.js`:

+    var fs = require("fs");

+Finally, we change the call to `console.log` to:

+    fs.fileAppendSync("/tmp/hoodie-worker-log.log", log_message + "\n");

+When we start the worker now, we go back to just seeing the welcome message:

+    $ node index.js
+    Logger started.

+But that’s expected.
+If you open another terminal you can see the messages coming in in real-time with:

+    $ tail -f /tmp/hoodie-worker-log.log
+    1342020415 [debug, foo]: hello world

+Yay Logging.

+This concludes the main section of this tutorial.
+The following sections fill in a few blanks that we glossed over in favour of getting you up and running quickly.

 ## Helper Methods